FSAR to SPSR: End-to-End Example

 Esc,Escapement,https://w3id.org/gcdfo/salmon#Escapement

-Step 4 — Validate before upload
+Step 4 — Finish review and validation before upload

-Step 5 — Prepare SPSR upload files
+Step 5 — Prepare the SPSR route-scoped upload from the package

 SPSR resources: